Named qualified nutritionist

 FAQ

-Orijen averages 6.6 out of 10 across 1 scored product.
-The top-scoring recipe is Original Dog Food at 6.6.
-Whether that's "good" depends on which sub-score matters most for your dog — see the brand page for the full verdict and the per-product strengths and watch-outs.
+Orijen averages 5.9 out of 10 across 4 scored products.
+The top-scoring recipe is Original Cat at 6.8.
+Whether that's "good" depends on which sub-score matters most for your dog - see the brand page for the full verdict and the per-product strengths and watch-outs.

 No FDA recall matches for Orijen in the accessible export window.
 Brand-level history may still exist outside the matched export; the brand profile shows what the FDA source covers and what it doesn't.